 Get your sweet tooth fix with nationally acclaimed donuts at Monuts Donuts (pictured), or bite-sized Bundt cakes from Big Bundts bakery in their new location just off Ninth Street.

 After a night out on the town, find late night eats like chicken nachos and burritos at Cosmic Cantina or spicy buffalo wings and waffle fries at Heavenly Buffaloes.
 On weekend mornings, be prepared to wait for a table at Elmo’s Diner (it’s worth it), or grab a cup of joe at George’s Java.

 If convenience to Ninth Street attractions is your primary concern, the Hilton Garden Inn Durham is your best bet.
 Just around the block from the district’s main drag, the hotel offers complimentary wifi, a 24-hour business center, and fitness center with indoor pool.

 Travelers seeking a boutique experience will adore The King’s Daughters Inn (pictured), which is less than a mile from Ninth Street’s shopping and dining options.
 The intimate, 17-room hotel features individually designed luxury rooms, afternoon tea service, and sumptuous amenities like plush bathrobes and all-natural bath products.

-ZenFish, a fast-casual Poké restaurant is slated to open this spring, while local favorite Alpaca Peruvian Charcoal Chicken will open up their second Durham location on Ninth Street in May.
+Be sure to visit ZenFish, a fast-casual Poké restaurant, and local favorite Alpaca Peruvian Charcoal Chicken at their second Durham location on Ninth Street.
 The North Phase of Ninth Street will develop over the coming months and years to include 10,000 square feet of retail space and 222,006 square feet of residential space, with an internal parking deck.
 More details will be revealed as they are announced.